noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 }
 ```

-If you already created an app, but forget the id, you can look it up with the following query"
+One important thing to know is your App ID.
+If you already created an app, but forget the id, you can look it up with the following query:

 ```
 query apps {